Check out part one of our series on menarche here.

 Your cycle = a messenger from within

-We say it a lot here at Clue — having a menstrual cycle is like gaining another vital sign — like your blood pressure or pulse.
 Your cycle can let you know when everything is working as-usual, or if something else might be going on — this is why it’s important to track your cycles.
-An irregular cycle may be the first noticeable symptom of a treatable hormonal condition.
+An unpredictable cycle may be the first noticeable symptom of a treatable hormonal condition.
 Common conditions that sometimes show-up during the teenage years include polycystic ovary syndrome (PCOS) and endometriosis.
 Treating these conditions as early as possible is important.

 You should aim to have a check-up with an OB/GYN between the ages of 13 and 15.
 An OB/GYN will ask you questions about your health and body and may perform a basic physical exam.
 A pelvic exam is not usually performed at your first visit.
 They might also ask the date of your first period and how your cycles and periods have been (bring your phone, or a Clue cycle review).